STRHunter/TRIM/Readme.txt

 ................................................

-We have also implemented the utility that can identify taxa of a genome from its partial parts.
-It also require the same training files 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt'.
+We have also implemented the utility that can identify taxa of a genome from its partial sequence.
+The utility also requires that the same training files 'Bagging_classifier_at_k=7.txt' and 'Bagging_classifier_at_k=6.txt' should be present in the same directory.

 C source code: 'TRIMEC_p.c'
 Executable code: 'TRIMEC_p'